Getting started

 Club admin

 Club admins manage the top-level club account and have visibility across all teams within the club.
-One Sport Head can manage multiple clubs across multiple sports — a single account works for your football club, your netball programme, and anything else you run.
+One Sport Head can manage multiple clubs across multiple sports.

 Create and manage teams within the club

-Each team has its own coach, squad, framework, and event history.
+Each team has its own coach, squad, framework, sport, and event history.

 Add and remove coaches

 Coaches are assigned to specific teams.
-A coach can manage multiple teams.
+A coach can manage multiple teams across multiple clubs.

 Set club-wide settings